nanobox-io/nanobox-guides/articles/php/generic/configure-generic.md

 You can visit the [writable_dirs](https://docs.nanobox.io/boxfile/web/#writable-directories) doc for more information about this node.

 ## Add Streaming Logs
-If want Generic to stream logs to the nanobox dashboard we'll need to add a `log_watch` path to the boxfile:
+if you want PHP to stream logs to the nanobox dashboard we'll need to add a `log_watch` path to the boxfile:

 ```yaml
 web.main: